psb-david-petty/pythontemplate/README.md

 ## Steps to follow

-These steps are based on Github account `psb-david-petty` and this repository `pythontemplate` being copied into repository `newpython`.
-Change to match your repo.
+These steps are based on Github account `psb-david-petty` with private e-mail address `psb-david-petty@users.noreply.github.com` and with this repository `pythontemplate` being copied into repository `newpython`.
+Change these to match your account and repository.

 - Follow [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) to duplicate this repository `pythontemplate` to repository `newpython`.
 - Enable *GitHub Pages* for the `master` branch from *Settings*.